camaraproject/Commonalities/documentation/API-Testing-Guidelines.md

 #### Feature Context

-Every feature will include a context after the `Feature` tag to provide relevant information about the implementation and execution of the tests.
+Every feature may include a context after the `Feature` tag to provide relevant information about the implementation and execution of the tests.

+This feature context is RECOMMENDED unless it does not provide additional value (e.g. all the info could have been given in the Background section for a certain API)

 For the feature context, the following template should be used: